syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 dataGrid.StackedHeaderRows[0].StackedColumns[0].ChildColumns = childColumn + "," + "OrderDate";
 {% endhighlight %}
 {% endtabs %}

 ## Removing ChildColumns
-Similarly, you can remove the child columns from particular stacked header directly.
+Similarly, you can remove the child columns from a particular stacked header row directly using the below code snippet.

 {% tabs %}
 {% highlight c# %}